 TPU\$NOCURRENTBUF WARNING You are not positioned in a buffer.
 TPU\$NOCACHE ERROR There is not enough memory to allocate a new cache.
-TPU\$TOOMANY ERROR .
-APPEND_LINE does not accept arguments.
+TPU\$TOOMANY ERROR APPEND_LINE does not accept arguments.
 TPU\$NOTMODIFIABLE WARNING You cannot modify an unmodifiable buffer.

-TPU\$LINETOOLONG

-VAXTPU cannot append the line because the length of the resulting line would exceed VAXTPI I's line would exceed VAXTPU's maximum line length.
+TPU\$LINETOOLONG WARNING VAXTPU cannot append the line because the length of the resulting line would exceed VAXTPU's maximum line length.